adamms13/Adam-M/ISSessions CTF 2024/Web Programming/Default Dance.md

 I tried accessing SuperDuperCoolAdmin with the _SuperDuperCoolAdmin_ password, but unfortunately, the most evil man on the planet was smarter than that...

-So instead, I decided to create an account!
+So instead, I decided to create an account.
 After selecting the option, I was brought to this page:

 ![5](https://github.com/magdzzia/Adam-M/assets/158006085/a2259e8b-b352-406c-84af-dd2cef122f73)